cstrawberry/predictive-universe/docs/paper/references.md

 *   Tononi, G., & Koch, C. (2015).
 Consciousness: here, there and everywhere? *Philosophical Transactions of the Royal Society B: Biological Sciences*, *370*(1668), 20140167.
 DOI: 10.1098/rstb.2014.0167
 *   Tononi, G., Boly, M., Massimini, M., & Koch, C. (2016).
 Integrated information theory: from consciousness to its physical substrate. *Nature Reviews Neuroscience*, *17*(7), 450–461.
 DOI: 10.1038/nrn.2016.44
 *   Touboul, P., et al. (MICROSCOPE Collaboration) (2017).
 MICROSCOPE mission: First results of a space test of the equivalence principle. *Physical Review Letters*, *119*, 231101.
 DOI: 10.1103/PhysRevLett.119.231101
+*   Touboul, P., et al. (2022).
+MICROSCOPE Mission: Final Results of the Test of the Equivalence Principle. *Physical Review Letters*, *129*(12), 121102.
 *   Turing, A. M. (1936).
 On computable numbers, with an application to the Entscheidungsproblem. *Proceedings of the London Mathematical Society*, s2-42(1), 230–265.
 DOI: 10.1112/plms/s2-42.1.230
 *   Tuszyński, J. A., Brown, J. A., & Hawrylak, P. (1998).
 Dielectric polarization, electrical conduction, information processing and quantum computation in microtubules.
 Are they plausible? *Philosophical Transactions of the Royal Society of London A*, *356*(1743), 1897–1926.
+*   Uhlmann, A. (1976).
+The "transition probability" in the state space of a *-algebra. *Reports on Mathematical Physics*, *9*, 273–279.
 *   Unruh, W. G. (1976).
 Notes on black-hole evaporation. *Physical Review D*, *14*(4), 870–892.
 DOI: 10.1103/PhysRevD.14.870
 *   Utiyama, R. (1956).
 Invariant theoretical interpretation of interaction. *Physical Review*, *101*(5), 1597–1607.
 DOI: 10.1103/PhysRev.101.1597.
 *   Uzan, J.-P. (2011).
 Varying constants, gravitation and cosmology. *Living Reviews in Relativity*, *14*(1), 2.
 DOI: 10.12942/lrr-2011-2